Target tracker

 Find answers to some frequently asked questions related to corporate adoption of science-based targets for nature below.
 For more general SBTN FAQs, visit our FAQ page.
 Find technical FAQs related to the target-setting process in our target-setting interface.

-These targets were approved during a validation pilot conducted by the Science Based Targets Network (SBTN) between June 2023 and June 2024.
-The pilot started right after SBTN released the first corporate science-based target setting methods for nature in May 2023.
+Prior to the launch of the validation service, the first science-based targets for nature were approved during a validation pilot conducted by the Science Based Targets Network (SBTN) between June 2023 and June 2024.
+The pilot started right after SBTN released the first corporate science-based target-setting methods for nature in May 2023.
 These methods have now been updated and were published in July 2024, alongside new enabling corporate materials.

 Learn more about results from the corporate pilot here and about the way SBTN leveraged learnings to issue updated technical guidance in July 2024.
 Case studies featuring the target-setting journeys of individual pilot companies can be found here.